kettanaito/react-advanced-form/README.md

   required={({ get }) => !!get(['firstName', 'value'])} />
 ```

-Embrace the power of reactive programming, which re-evaluates the resolver function whenever the referenced field props update.
+Embrace the power of reactive programming, which re-evaluates a resolver function whenever the referenced field props update.

 * [**Field grouping**](https://kettanaito.gitbooks.io/react-advanced-form/docs/components/Field.Group.html).
 Control the serialized data structure on the layout level by grouping the fields.
 Nested and split groups are supported.